SYNERGY-GB/docker-nginx-router/README.md

 ###ENDPOINT
    - It is the server DNS.
-   - The username and this env variable conform the server name
+   - The username and this env variable conform the server name use in nginx.tmpl